ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 If methods are not in a transactional context, it is the responsibility of the program to persist the changes.
 This can be done by calling the save method on the repository.

-If you want to make bigger changes, it is also possible to create methods in the repositories.
+If you want to make bigger changes, it is also possible to create update methods in the repositories.
 Like querying the database and creating entities, you can also create methods in the repository.
 Using jpql you can create a query which can update multiple entities at once.
 Please make sure to add the @modifying annotation.